 Skate or Classic

 Cross-country skis for skate are shorter than skis for classic style.
-In contrary, poles for classic cross-country style are shorter than poles for skating.
+In the contrary, poles for classic cross-country skiing are shorter than poles for skating.

 Heavier weight skiers should prefer longer cross-country skis [check maximum recommended length for your height ].